Shayan-Akhavan/pybootnet/README.md

 # pybootnet
 Bootstrapping data and visualizing undirected networks.
-Observing differences between between other communities from their correlations.
+Observing differences between other communities from their correlations.
+**WORK IN PROGRESS***

 List of functions:
 map_columns